mikey-t/swig/docs/SwigDevNotes.md

 ## Why the CJS version?

 It turns out you can get around the fact that ESM can't dynamically import a typescript file by using commonjs instead (which surprising can do this!).
 This is how I'm getting away with not transpiling the typescript swigfile before importing it - I'm just using the CJS version of swig for this scenario.
 Sneaky.
-But may want to look into a more robust solution if people start actually using this...
+But may want to look into a more robust solution in case this doesn't work out in some scenarios.

 This is a little confusing because when I'm calling ts-node, it's not on a .ts file, so it goes like this:

 swig -> SwigStartupWrapper -> node spawn child process -> Swig.cjs -> imports swigfile.ts dynamically

 So the entry is always ESM, but really it's a combination of ts-node and the cjs version of the script that enables the dynamic typescript file import.
-There's probably other better ways to do this, which I'll look into.
+There might be other better ways to do this - I'll look into it.

 ## Volta Gotcha with Global Node CLI

-This section assumes you're using volta for managing node/npm on your machine.
+I'm using Volta for managing node/npm on my machine - you can ignore this if you don't use Volta.

 If you install a new version of `swig-cli` globally with `volta install swig-cli@latest`, it will correctly get the new version and install it, but if you run `swig` with this new version in a directory of a project that has an older version of `swig-cli` installed (so it's swigfile can import `series`/`parallel`), it will use the older version in the project-local node_modules.
 The volta folks advertise this as intended and the better way to handle global tools, which kinda makes sense I suppose.
 But kind of pain in this scenario.